About cockroach powders

 - You can also keep in mind that other types of products can also work in conjunction with roach powders.
 Roach sprays, for example, work on a similar principle – when roaches pass through the sprayed areas they get infected, they then go into their nests, die there, and infect a bunch of other roaches.

 - Replace the powder after a while.
 Depending on the active ingredient of the individual product, roach powders can have different longevity.
 Some last just a few days, other – several weeks, and some claim to last forever.
 In fact, there are certain boric acid products that are used inside the walls, floors, and foundations of houses to permanently keep insects at bay.
 Still, remember not to use the traps and the powder together.

 Take notice of the longevity of the product you’re using and, if necessary, replace it once said period is due.
-If you’ve noticed a decrease of insect activity after a while, you might want to use a roach monitoring tool like roach traps in between changing the powder to see if you even have a roach problem anymore.
+If you’ve noticed a decrease in insect activity after a while, you might want to use a roach monitoring tool like roach traps in between changing the powder to see if you even have a roach problem anymore.
 Still, remember not to use the traps and the powder together.